 At Ideal Vacuum we constantly strive to innovate and improve on existing products.
 Therefore, specifications and information are subject to change without notice.
 This publication may discuss features that may not be available in certain revisions of the product.
-The Ideal Vacuum Logo, and the Ideal Vacuum Cube logo are registered trademarks.
+The Ideal Vacuum Logo, is a registered trademark.
 Delta-P and the slogan "Our Products Develop Tomorrow's Technologies" are trademarks of Ideal Vacuum Products, LLC.
 Viton is a registered trademark of The Chemours Company.
-Other products, trademarks or registered trademarks are the sole property of their respective owners and any reference to them is made strictly for informative purposes.
+Reference to products, trademarks, and registered trademarks owned by other manufacturers is made strictly for informative purposes and are the sole properties of their respective owners.

-Copyright © 2019, Ideal Vacuum Products, LLC.
+Copyright © 2019-2023, Ideal Vacuum Products, LLC.
 All rights reserved.